getporter/porter/docs/content/author-bundles.md

 ## Images

-The `images` section of the Porter manifest corresponds to the [CNAB Spec](https://github.com/cnabio/cnab-spec/blob/master/103-bundle-runtime.md#image-maps).
-These are images used in the bundle and declaring them enables Porter to manage them for you:
+The `images` section of the Porter manifest corresponds to the [Image Map](https://github.com/cnabio/cnab-spec/blob/master/103-bundle-runtime.md#image-maps) section of the CNAB Spec.
+These are images used in the bundle and declaring them enables Porter to manage the following for you:

 * publishing the bundle [copies referenced images into the published bundle](/distribute-bundles/#image-references-after-publishing).
 * [archiving the bundle](/archive-bundles/) includes the referenced images in the archive.

+Here is an example:

 ```yaml
 images: